microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Screenshot to view the reports tab.](media/Reports-Tab.png)

-To **authenticate** the Power BI reports to access the datasources:
+To **give permissions** for the Power BI reports to access the datasources:

 4. **Click** the 'Settings' icon on top right-side corner.